 The fiber-to-carb ratio for these two vegetables is lower than that of the other ones on my list making them slightly less favorable.
 But, because they have a great, strong flavor, you don’t need a lot of them to enhance the flavor of a recipe and add to the overall enjoyment of your low-carb diet.

-If you have a goal of getting more vegetable into your low-carb diet, the best place to start is with my free 0123 strategy.
+If you have a goal of getting more vegetables into your low-carb diet, the best place to start is with my free 0123 strategy.
 Thanks so much for reading and I will see you next week!

 (1) Grube, Baiba J., et al. “White button mushroom phytochemicals inhibit aromatase activity and breast cancer cell proliferation.”
 The Journal of nutrition 131.12 (2001): 3288-3293.